 - To foster culturally humble students who can work with a wide range of diverse populations, who serve as advocates of equity and social justice, and who value self-reflection as a lifelong means of understanding self and others

-Graduates of the Marital and Family Therapy program should know:
+Graduates of the Department of Marital and Family Therapy should know:

 - A broad theoretical basis for the practice of art psychotherapy

 - The complex societal culture in which they are engaging